The Walter Clore Wine and Culinary Center

 The Center offers a unique wine tasting experience that serves not to compete with local wineries, but to enhance the understanding of Washington’s wine offerings.
 The tasting line-up rotates between the state’s 14 AVAs (American Viticultural Areas) and changes each month.

 This structure allows guests to taste wines from all over Washington in one central location, discover wineries that they may not have been aware of previously, and learn what makes each region and the fruit it produces unique.
 After tasting, guests can stay for lunch.
 Local caterers provide a varied menu throughout the year.
-Wines from the Rattlesnake Hills AVA will be featured during the month of January.
+Wines from the Red Mountain AVA will be featured during the month of March.

 The tasting room at The Clore Center also offers a collection of informative displays aimed at documenting and educating the public about the rich history of the area and how it became the wine and agricultural hub it is today.